Q: What if I have a question that is not on this page?

 Q: If I start as a scribe, is there opportunity for growth within ScribeAmerica?

 A: YES!
-With time as a scribe you can become chief scribe of your local department or if you request you can be interviewed for the junior partnership track.
-Nearly all of our senior leadership, regional managers, project leaders and junior project leaders all started out as a scribe in a local hospital.
+With time as a scribe you can become chief scribe of your local department or if you request you can be interviewed for the ScribeAmerica Management track.
+Nearly all of our senior leadership, account managers, and implementation managers all started out as a scribe in a local hospital.